drewfoster/SydneyRunningTours/wp-content/plugins/custom-facebook-feed/README.txt

 * Show **events** from your Facebook feed with name, date/time, location and description
 * Add your own **custom CSS**
 * **Caching** means that your Facebook posts load lightning fast.
 Set your own caching time - check for new posts on Facebook every few seconds, minutes, hours or days.
 You decide.
+* **Super simple to set up**.
+Just enter your Facebook page ID and you're done.
 * Show and hide certain parts of each Facebook post
-* Choose to show the Facebook profile picture and name above each post
+* Show or hide the Facebook profile picture and name of the author above each post
 * Display Facebook posts by just the page owner, everyone who posts on your Facebook page, or only other people
 * Control the width, height, padding and background color of your Facebook feed
 * Customize the size, weight and color of text
+* Supports Facebook tags - creates links when using the @ symbol to tag people in your Facebook posts
 * Select from a range of date formats or enter your own
 * Use your own custom link text in place of the defaults
 * Use the shortcode options to style multiple Facebook feeds in completely different ways